Anhema/Webserv/README.md

     - Message body: An optional sequence of bytes.
 The message body is often present in response messages from the server, and sometimes in requests sent by the client, depending on the HTTP method.
 An HTTP message body can have any format, as long as both client and server have no issue understanding it.

 **HTTP Request**

+Once the connection is established, the user-agent can send the request (a user-agent is typically a web browser, but can be anything else, a crawler, for example).
+A client request consists of text directives, separated by CRLF (carriage return, followed by line feed), divided into three blocks:

+    1. The first line contains a request method followed by its parameters:
+        - The path of the document, as an absolute URL without the protocol or domain name
+        - The HTTP protocol version
+    2. Subsequent lines represent an HTTP header, giving the server information about what type of data is appropriate (for example, what language, what MIME types), or other data altering its behavior (for example, not sending an answer if it is already cached).
+These HTTP headers form a block which ends with an empty line.
+    3. The final block is an optional data block, which may contain further data mainly used by the POST method.

+**Request Methods**

+HTTP defines a set of request methods indicating the desired action to be performed upon a resource.
+Although they can also be nouns, these requests methods are sometimes referred as HTTP verbs.
+The most common requests are GET and POST:

+    - The GET method requests a data representation of the specified resource.
+Requests using GET should only retrieve data.
+    - The POST method sends data to a server so it may change its state.
+This is the method often used for HTML Forms.
+    - The DELETE method deletes the specified resource.

 > GET /hello.html HTTP/1.1
+>
 > Host: 0.0.0.0
+>
 > Accept-Language: en, vi
+>

 **HTTP Response**

+After the connected agent has sent its request, the web server processes it, and ultimately returns a response.
+Similar to a client request, a server response is formed of text directives, separated by CRLF, though divided into three blocks:

+    1. The first line, the status line, consists of an acknowledgment of the HTTP version used, followed by a response status code (and its brief meaning in human-readable text).
+    2. Subsequent lines represent specific HTTP headers, giving the client information about the data sent (for example, type, data size, compression algorithm used, hints about caching).
+Similarly to the block of HTTP headers for a client request, these HTTP headers form a block ending with an empty line.
+    3. The final block is a data block, which contains the optional data.

+**Response status codes**

+HTTP response status codes indicate if a specific HTTP request has been successfully completed.
+Responses are grouped into five classes: informational responses, successful responses, redirects, client errors, and servers errors.

+    - 200: OK.
+The request has succeeded.
+    - 301: Moved Permanently.
+This response code means that the URI of requested resource has been changed.
+    - 404: Not Found.
+The server cannot find the requested resource.

 > HTTP/1.1 200 OK
+>
 > Server: Hello
+>
 > Content-Length: 13
+>
 > Content-Type: text/plain
+>
 > Hello, world
+>

 ## Configuration file